Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 Inadequate Data on Resources

-Continuing on from the previous point, another sign of poor capacity planning is working blind.
+Continuing on from the previous point, another sign of poor project capacity planning is working blind.
 A great way to improve your project management is to compare your scheduled time with project actuals.
 With Productive’s Budgeting and Time Tracking features, you can get accurate insights into how much time was really spent on billable vs non-billable tasks.

 How does this work?